dotnet/templating/docs/template-resolution-for-dotnet-cli.md

     Name match/partial matches is only applicable for `--list` and `--search`.
--   when evaluating the template group, the supported languages are considered: if the template group has multiple languages defined and the user didn’t specify language to use the default language (C\#) will be used, otherwise the input results in error.
+-   when evaluating the template group, the supported languages are considered: if the template group has multiple languages defined and the user didn’t specify a language to use the default language (C\#) will be used.
+Otherwise the input results in error.
 -   then the other matches of the group are evaluated based on the other template info filters (type, author, tag, baseline) and template specific